 What is Sleeping Sickness?

-Sleeping sickness or Human African Trypanosomiasis (HAT) is endemic in 36 African countries and around 13 million people are at medium to high risk of being infected.
-HAT is transmitted by the tsetse fly and is usually fatal without treatment.
+Sleeping sickness or human African trypanosomiasis (HAT) is endemic in 36 African countries and around 8.5 million people are at medium to high risk of being infected.
+Sleeping sickness is transmitted by the tsetse fly and is usually fatal without treatment.
 Up until 2009, existing treatments for stage 2 of the disease were toxic or difficult to administer.
-In 2009, DNDi and its partners launched the first new treatment for HAT in 25 years.
+In 2009, DNDi and its partners launched the NECT, the first new treatment for sleeping sickness in 25 years.
 At the end 2018, fexinidazole, the first all-oral treatment developed by DNDi and partners was recommended by the European Medicines Agency.

 65 million people at risk